Analyzing iShares 20+ Year Treasury Bond ETF's Unusual Options Activity | Benzinga

 Analyzing iShares 20+ Year Treasury Bond ETF's Unusual Options Activity

-Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $150.7.
+Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $148.2.

 - Sentiment: BEARISH